LabiKyo/Git-Workflow/README.md

         * explain your motivation for the change and contrast its implementation with previous behaviour

-        * use commands like 'add something' instead of 'I added something'   * commit guidelines <http://progit.org/book/ch5-2.html>
+        * use commands like 'add something' instead of 'I added something'

 * Revert